 The external appearance of Monastero di S. Paolo fuori le Mura was very similar to that of a fortress.
-Because of its isolated location at one and a half mile off Porta S. Paolo on the road leading to Ostia and the Tyrrhenian Sea, the monastery was at risk of being raided by the Saracens during the Middle Ages and from the XVIth to the early XIXth century by Ottoman corsairs based in Algiers and Tunis.
+Because of its isolated location at one and a half mile off Porta S. Paolo on the road leading to Ostia and the Tyrrhenian Sea, the monastery was at risk of being raided by Saracens during the Middle Ages and by Ottoman corsairs based in Algiers and Tunis between the XVIth and the early XIXth century.
 The plate shows that apart from a tavern, there were no other buildings in the proximity of the monastery.
-This was due to the fact that the area was plagued by malaria.
+This was due to the fact that the area was plagued with malaria.

 Pope John VIII (872-882) promoted the construction of Giovannipoli, a fortified burg which included the monastery and the basilica.

 In 936 St. Odo of Cluny reformed the organization of the monastery, which had known a long period of decadence, by introducing a strict compliance with the rule of St. Benedict.